mage-ai/mage-ai/docs/guides/dbt/serve_docs.md

 ### GCP

 In the [mage-ai-terraform-templates](https://github.com/mage-ai/mage-ai-terraform-templates) repository, the template for GCP has commented out resources for enabling the DBT docs service.
-If you uncomment those resources, you should see an output at the end of `terraform apply` with the IP to access the DBT docs in the cloud.
+If you uncomment those resources, you should see an output `docs_service_ip` at the end of `terraform apply` with the IP to access the DBT docs in the cloud.

 ```bash
 Outputs: